You can find more information about why and how to leave a legacy to SarcoidosisUK on this page.

 Why leave a Legacy to SarcoidosisUK?

 Legacy gifts are transformative for small charities such as SarcoidosisUK.
-Membership donations keep the charity alive but legacies mean huge progress, especially with research.
+While membership donations keep the charity alive, legacies mean huge progress.

 - Make it easier on friends and family.